 Safety: Reach in assist, boating safety and side-stroke

-The ability to float, glide and kick is required for this class.
+The ability to float, glide, and kick effectively is required for this class.
 The purpose of this class is to increase comfort, mobility and strength in the water.
 With the foundation of glide and kick established, it is now time to add arms and coordinated breathing.
 Focuses on rhythmic breathing, coordinated movement and introduction to breaststroke.

 Distance: Several lengths of pool